shivamkumar-09890/LinuxCustomShell/README.md

 - **<**, **>**, **>>** and **|** will always have their special meanings and will be used correctly.
 This means that for I/O redirection, a file (may be an invalid name) will always come after the arrow.
 Similary, a command (may be an invalid) will always come after a pipe.

-> Will try to implement more features soon, Wish me luck!